stanford-crfm/levanter/docs/tutorials/Fine-Tuning-Semantic-Parsing.md

 ### Metrics
 How do we accurately evaluate a model's performance in semantic parsing tasks?
-Character-level accuracy falls short as it doesn't account for variations in the order of function names and attributes.
+Character-level accuracy falls short as it doesn't account for variations in the order of attributes and does not distinguish between function names and attributes.
-Instead, we assess the model's ability to interpret instructions and parse semantic meaning from input queries by measuring three specific accuracies:
+Instead, we assess the model's ability to interpret instructions and parse semantic meaning from input queries by measuring more specific accuracies:

 - Function Name Accuracy: This metric confirms whether the extracted function name matches the expected one.
 - Attribute Set Accuracy: This checks if the model identifies the correct set of attributes, regardless of their order.